 Xfce documentation has some hints on how to write docs.

 This is the most effective way to help, we are always looking for new people to improve, fix, hack and eventually maintain Xfce’s components.
-You don’t have to be a ninja, just the basic knowledge of a programming language, preferably C, a bit of git and most importantly the desire to learn.
+You don’t have to be a ninja, just the basic knowledge of a programming language, preferably C, a bit of git skills and most importantly the desire to learn should be enough to get you started.
 Some people are scared of C, because they heard it’s too low level… Fear not, the language is quite simple.
 Yes, there are pitfalls and gotchas, as any other language, but the experience is improved by gtk’s and glib’s utility functions and abstractions.

 First things first, Xfce’s modular architecture feature several components, some are part of its core and some are optional apps or panel plugins.
 Take some time to read their description.
 You might wonder what the heck is a window manager? or I never heard of freedesktop.org or d-bus, are they edible?.
 Search for them, I can’t possibly explain everything there is to know about Linux desktops in a single blog post.

 In my opinion the best way to get started with code is to scratch your own itch, you know, deal with that annoying bug or a behavior that could be improved.
 The rule of thumb is to browse Xfce’s GitLab and look for that bug or report it in case no one noticed the problem until now.
-Then go to Xfce’s GitLab, clone the repository for the component you are about to hack, fix the problem and send a merge request.
+Then again in Xfce’s GitLab, find the component you are about to hack, clone its repository, fix the problem and send a merge request.
 That’s easy for me to say, isn’t it?
 I’m going to prove you it is not that hard, let’s go step by step.